pygae/galgebra/doc/module-components.rst

 Standard Printing
 -----------------

-Printing of multivectors is handled by the module ``printer`` which contains a string printer class derived from the *sympy* string printer class and a latex printer class derived from the *sympy* latex printer class.
-Additionally, there is an ``Eprint`` class that enhances the console output of *sympy* to make the printed output multivectors, functions, and derivatives more readable. ``Eprint`` requires an ansi console such as is supplied in linux or the program *ConEmu* replaces ``cmd.exe``.
+Printing of multivectors is handled by the module :mod:`printer` which contains a string printer class derived from the *sympy* string printer class and a latex printer class derived from the *sympy* latex printer class.
+Additionally, there is an :class:`printer.Eprint` class that enhances the console output of *sympy* to make the printed output multivectors, functions, and derivatives more readable. :class:`printer.Eprint` requires an ansi console such as is supplied in linux or the program *ConEmu* replaces ``cmd.exe``.

 For a windows user the simplest way to implement *ConEmu* is to use the *geany* editor and in the Edit\ :math:`\rightarrow`\ Preferences\ :math:`\rightarrow`\ Tools menu replace ``cmd.exe`` with\ [22]_